findkit/findkit/packages/docs/docs/ui/api/index.md

 - `eventName: string`
 - `callback: (event) => void`

-Bind event handled to an event.
+Bind event handler to an event.
 Returns an unbind function.
 See [Events](/ui/api/events/).

 <Api page="ui.findkitui.on" />